yogesh1314/yogesh1314-mkdocs/docs/kdb-q/ipc_web_access/ipc_connecting.md

 ## Timeout

-* we can also define timeout when opening a handle
+* we can also define timeout in millisecods when opening a handle

 ```q
 // server